Taosif99/COVID19_SimulationUndVisualisierung/README.md

 ## Important directories
 All application data can be found under the following file path:

-- Windows: `%USERPROFILE%/AppData/LocalLow/DefaultCompany/SimulationUndVisualisierung` (Enter in Explorer or via `Windows-Key + R`)
+- Windows: `%USERPROFILE%/AppData/LocalLow/FraUAS InfProj Gruppe A/COVID-19 Simulation & Visualization` (Enter in Explorer or via `Windows-Key + R`)
 - For other operating systems, see [persistantDataPath der UnityAPI](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html)

 In this directory you can find the following subdirectories: